revaturelabs/interviewquestions/InterviewSpecificQuestions/JavaScript/Javascript.md

 ---

-2. What browser can use JavaScript??
+2. What browser can you use for JavaScript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)